Home | Teen Therapies | Acceptance & Commitment Therapy

-What Is Acceptance and Commitment Therapy for Teens?
+What Is Acceptance and Commitment Therapy (ACT) for Adolescents?

 Acceptance and commitment therapy (ACT) helps teens learn how to live their lives without being controlled by difficult thoughts, emotions, or mental health challenges.
 Many adolescents struggle not just with anxiety, depression, or obsessive thinking, but with the constant effort to push those feelings away.
 ACT offers a different path.